united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 **Description:**  Defines which camera is accessed by the container.
 One container can use only one camera. <br>
 The MAC address can be found on the backside of the camera.<br>
-The input is not case sensitive.
+The input is not case-sensitive.
 Please follow the example format below.

 **Type:** String